PRESERVING A TREASURE FOR FUTURE GENERATIONS

 CONSTRUCTION -January 2017 – Early 2018

 Bidding for construction closed on November 30, a contractor has been selected, and construction is in progress.
-Anticipated open date is Valentine’s Day 2018.
+The new building will be completed in early 2018.